SOliv1/ms-cook-corner/README.md

 #### Clone the repository
 Use Git to clone ms-cook-corner's source code to your local machine.
+(e.g. GitHub Pages or Heroku).
+When trying to deploy my project to Heroku I hit a bug *- AttributeError
+AttributeError: 'NoneType' object has no attribute 'categories'* In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

+To resolve this I ...
+Different values for environment variables (Heroku Config Vars)?
+Different configuration files?

 $ heroku git:clone
 Deploy changes